madisonjordan/Project2-WordleMicroservice/.github/pull_request_template.md

 - [ ] maintains statelessness (independent services)
   - [ ] separate python files for each service
-  - [ ] doesn't store current day's answer on the server side
+  - [ ] Answer Service doesn't store current day's answer on the server side
-  - [ ] doesn't track number of guesses made by a client
+  - [ ] Answer Service doesn't track number of guesses made by a client

 #### Readability / Maintainability